Top 20 Palm Trees That Can Survive Freezing Weather And Snow

 Saw Palmetto Palm Tree (Serenoa repens).
 Photo by Flickr.

-The Saw Palmetto Palm is also known as Sabal Palm.
-It is native to Florida and grows all over southeastern United States.
+The Saw Palmetto Palm, also known as the Sabal Palm, is native to Florida and thrives throughout the southeastern United States.

 17. Sago Palm Tree (Cycas revoluta)